 Many other states required counties to keep records of marriages long before they began registering births and deaths.
 Particularly in the Midwest, marriage records often survive back to the time of the county’s formation.
 Look for searchable collections of county marriage records (many with images of the actual books) on FamilySearch.

 Marriage bonds were issued in some eastern and southern states through the mid-1800s.
 Bonds offered assurance that an intended marriage would be legal.
 Although bonds don’t show the date the marriage occurred, they usually provide the names of the groom and the father or guardian of the bride.
 Bonds are usually grouped with other marriage records in databases.
 See an example above.

 Churches often recorded births, marriages, deaths, burials and family relationships in membership and sacramental records.
 The availability of church records depends on the place and denomination.
 While established congregations often kept good registers, frontier settlements typically relied on itinerant preachers.
-To learn more about finding church records, consult the September 2016 Family Tree Magazine.
+Learn more about finding church records here.

 In places where civil or church records don’t survive, search for other types of records that might provide evidence of births, deaths, and marriages.
 Grave markers are a good place to start, along with associated cemetery records.
 Look for headstone information at Find A Grave and BillionGraves.
 Family Bibles, diaries and letters can also be valuable.
 Check with relatives, local societies and repositories, and in the ArchiveGrid website, which links you to libraries’ online finding aids.
 Then move on to other possible sources of vital information, described below.

 Estate records are among the most reliable indicators of kinship for our early ancestors.
 They’re always worth seeking out.
 (If your ancestor didn’t own land or sufficient personal property, however, his death may not have triggered an estate settlement.)
 Someone—usually an heir, but sometimes a creditor—had to initiate the probate process, which could be set in motion with or without a will.